We don't just talk cars ... we teach how to buy them.

-All in all, we have a very positive opinion of many Chevrolet models thanks to a versatile lineup, consumer-friendly features and affordable pricing, making them a more-than-solid choice as a used car purchase.
+All in all, we have a very positive opinion of many of the older Chevrolet models thanks to a versatile lineup, consumer-friendly features and affordable pricing, making them a more-than-solid choice as a used car purchase.

 So lastly, there are actually several different ways to buy a used Chevrolet at the lowest price, and even at wholesale.

 In addition, you can also try the public car auctions in your own geographic area.
 While there can be a lot of junk vehicles at these auctions, there are often absolute gems sprinkled in as well.
 This article reviews what to expect at open-to-the-public car auctions and how to locate them in your own area.